French Christmas Markets – A Break from the Alps

 With thousands of Brits once again making their annual jaunt to the French Alps for a taste of a real winter wonderland, tour operators are urging them not to pass up one of the most wonderful festive treats of all – France’s legendary Christmas markets.
 True, most of the following example will demand more than a slight jaunt from the usual haunts like Grenoble, but when it comes to capturing the real essence of Christmas, it really is worth taking a day away from the slopes to drink in an amazingly festive atmosphere.

-France is littered with hundreds, though year after year a number of firm favourites come to light – which include the following gems:
+France is littered with hundreds, though year after year a number of firm favourites come to light – which includes the following gems:

 Toulouse Christmas Market

 Usually kicked off on the last day of November and wrapping up on Boxing Day, the Christmas Market at Toulouse takes place on the Place du Capitole and is a true feast for the senses.
 Classic wooden chalets become old-world craft-stalls and eateries, while the smell of locally produced delights and mulled wine lingers in the air.
 This is one of the best Christmas Markets in France to find exquisitely unique toys, clothing and leather goods from the region’s best independent designers.

 You may also like: Alpine Christmas Ski Holidays

 Located on the Allées de Tourny and opening during the last week of November, the Christmas Market at Bordeaux has been welcoming hundreds of thousands of tourists and locals for pretty much as far back as local history dates.
 This is a market that prides itself on the local tradition with not a single big-brand or chain to be seen – mercifully!

 Drive time from Lyon – Five hours, 30 Minutes